neptune-ai/neptune-fetcher/README.md

 AttributeFilter(name_eq="config/optimizer")
 ```

-Select metrics not matching regexes `^test` or `loss$` and pick the "average" and "variance" aggregations:
+Select metrics that don't match regexes `^test` or `loss$` and pick the "average" and "variance" aggregations:

 ```python
 AttributeFilter(